 Commercial policy

 A commercial policy may cost slightly more than a personal auto insurance policy.
-The price will also depend on your situation and your car type.
-But with commercial policy, you can rest easy knowing any incident will be covered.
+The price will also depend on your situation and your vehicle’s make and model.
+But with a commercial policy, you can rest easy knowing any incident will be covered.

 Personal auto insurance

-If you have insurance through your ridesharing company, they will cover you in case of an accident within the policy limits.
-But if any damage exceeds what their policy covers, you will have to pay for those expenses yourself.
+If you have insurance through your employer, they will cover you in case of an accident within the policy limits.
+But if any damage exceeds their policy, you might have to pay for the extra costs.

 How much does delivery driver insurance cost?